Arunima16/Bug_Tracking_System/README.md

-# Bug-Tracking-System
+# Bug-Tracker
-A basic bug tracking system with 3 types of user i.e. Admin, QA and Developer
+A Bug Tracker having 3 types of users: (i) Admin (ii) Developer (iii) Quality Assurance (QA) tester using PHP, HTML, CSS, JavaScript, MySQL where Admin can check users, delete the post, QA tester can create the post of bug, add comments on it, Developer can change the status (Open, Work In Progress, Closed) accordingly.